 Let’s walk through the mechanism (focusing on the malonic ester synthesis for brevity – the acetoacetic ester synthesis mechanism is identical except we’re starting with a different compound).

-These processes are built out of four reactions in total:
+These processes are built out of five reactions in total:

 - deprotonation of the ester to form an enolate